-While sharing can be a good thing between a couple, being someone’s boyfriend or girlfriend doesn’t require a person to open up every aspect of their life.
+While sharing can be a good thing between a couple, being someone’s partner doesn’t require a person to open up every aspect of their life.
 Partners are still allowed their privacy, which means they don’t have to share their passwords or their call/text history.

 Setting boundaries is an important part of any relationship.
 A couple should talk about what they’re comfortable with — how often will they see each other, how far do they want to go physically, etc.

 Trust and honesty are key foundations to a healthy relationship.
 Both partners should be able to talk about feelings openly without fearing negative consequences.
-Partners should be able to discuss serious matters face-to-face, and find the right time to do so.
-Compromise is necessary in a healthy relationship.
+Partners should be able to discuss serious matters safely face-to-face and find the right time to do so.
+Compromise is often part of a healthy relationship.

 By starting a conversation about healthy dating with your children now, they are more likely to feel comfortable coming to you in the future when they need to talk.
 If you suspect that your teen may currently be experiencing dating abuse in their relationship, read about how you can help and resources you can pass along.

 What exactly do we mean by healthy though?
 And who decides what is healthy and what’s not?
 In the coming weeks, we want to look at what makes a healthy relationship so healthy, and what steps can be taken to improve the health of a relationship.